flynx/argv.js/README.md

 			} },
 ```

-And for quick-n-dirty hacking stuff together, a shorthand (_not for production_):
+And for quick-n-dirty hacking stuff together, a shorthand (_not for production use_):
 ```javascript
 		'-s': '-shorthand-active',
 		'-shorthand-active': function(args, key, value){